Find It Locally

 Pandemic Unemployment Assistance (PUA)

-Those who are self-employed (including farmers and other business owners) are newly eligible to claim unemployment under the federally funded Pandemic Unemployment Assistance program.
-Owners can request partial or full unemployment compensation, and claims can be retroactive starting February 2, 2020.
+Those who are self-employed (including farmers and other business owners) are eligible to claim unemployment under the federally funded Pandemic Unemployment Assistance program.
+Owners can request partial or full unemployment compensation.
 See more information on this CISA tipsheet on COVID-related expansions to unemployment compensation, and you can apply for PUA here.

 Paycheck Protection Program (PPP) forgivable loans

-Applications to the PPP program are closed.
-If you received a PPP loan and have questions about applying for forgiveness of the loan, talk to your accountant, if you have one, or to the lender that provided the loan.
+Applications to round two of the PPP program are now being accepted until March 31, 2021 – both from businesses that have not yet received a PPP loan (“first-draw” borrowers) and from those that have (“second-draw” borrowers).
+As in the first round of PPP, businesses can be awarded an initial PPP loan if they certify that current economic uncertainty makes the loan request necessary to support their continuing operations.
+Businesses that already received a PPP loan can qualify for a second loan by additionally showing a 25% decrease in revenue in any quarter of 2020 compared to the corresponding quarter from 2019.
+PPP loans can be fully forgiven if employee numbers and compensation levels are maintained, at least 60% of the loan is spent on payroll, and the remainder of the loan is spent on other eligible expenses.
+If you received a PPP loan in the first round and have questions about applying for forgiveness of the loan, talk to your accountant, if you have one, or to the lender that provided the loan.
 Note that as of October 8, 2020, borrowers with loans of $50,000 or less can obtain loan forgiveness using a simplified application — see more information here.
 Find a more detailed explanation of the program at this link.

 Relief provisions of the CARES Act